 This document contains forward-looking statements that are based upon current expectations, within the meaning of the Private Securities Reform Act of 1995.
 We intend that such statements be protected by the safe harbor created thereby.
 Forward-looking statements involve risks and uncertainties and our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
-Examples of such forward-looking statements include, but are not limited to statements concerning:
+Examples of such forward-looking statements include but are not limited to statements concerning:

-- timing of resubmission by King Pharmaceuticals, Inc., or King, of the New Drug Application, or NDA, for Remoxy®; - potential submission of additional non-clinical data with respect to the Remoxy NDA and that no new clinical efficacy trials will be required by the FDA in connection with the Remoxy NDA; - collaboration, milestone and royalty revenue that may be received from King and other payments we may receive from our strategic alliances; - the duration of the development period for all four expected drug candidates under our collaboration with King; - potential sources of clinical and commercial supply of Remoxy and its components; - expansion of our product line, including the formulation of additional dosage forms of Remoxy; - · expectations regarding timing of completion of preclinical studies with respect to our hemophilia drug candidate; - expected amounts of, or fluctuations in, collaboration revenue and payments; - future operating losses and anticipated operating and capital expenditures; - · uses of proceeds from our securities offerings; - the potential benefits of our drug candidates; - the sufficiency of materials required for the clinical development of our drug candidates; - the utility of protection of our intellectual property; - expected future sources of revenue and capital; - potential competitors or competitive products; - future market acceptance of our drug candidates; - fluctuations in our expenses and operating results; - future expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; - anticipated hiring and development of our internal systems and infrastructure; - potential non-realization of deferred tax assets; - the amount and timing of receipt of tax refunds; and - the sufficiency of our current resources to fund our operations over the next twelve months.
+- timing of resubmission by King Pharmaceuticals, Inc., or King, of the New Drug Application, or NDA, for REMOXY®: - potential submission of additional non-clinical data with respect to the REMOXY NDA and that no new clinical efficacy trials will be required by the FDA in connection with the REMOXY NDA; - collaboration, milestone and royalty revenue that may be received from King and other payments we may receive from our strategic alliances; - the duration of the development period for all four expected drug candidates under our collaboration with King; - potential sources of clinical and commercial supply of REMOXY and its components; - expansion of our product line, including the formulation of additional dosage forms of REMOXY;

+- expected amounts of, or fluctuations in, collaboration revenue and payments; - future operating losses; - the potential benefits of our drug candidates; - the utility of protection of our intellectual property; - expected future sources of revenue and capital; - potential competitors or competitive products; - future market acceptance of our drug candidates; - expenses and operating results; - trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; - anticipated hiring and development of our internal systems and infrastructure; - potential non-realization of deferred tax assets; and - the sufficiency of our current resources to fund our operations over the next twelve months.